-Pip is the founder and Chairman of the largest wildlife art society in Europe and has been the ‘Artist-in-Residence’ at Marwell Zoological Park in Hampshire for fifteen years.
-In 2014, Marwell purpose-built an art gallery into their retail outlet to exclusively house Pip’s paintings for sale to the public.
+Pip was the founder and Chairman of the largest wildlife art society in Europe and has been the ‘Artist-in-Residence’ at Marwell Zoological Park in Hampshire for fifteen years.
+In late 2014, Marwell purpose-built an art gallery into their retail outlet to exclusively house Pip’s paintings for sale to the public.

 Teaching Art Ltd have also filmed Pip at Marwell Zoological Park for a tutorial DVD in 2003, (shown several times on mainstream daytime television in 2012) and a further tutorial DVD was made in 2013, which was filmed on location at Yorkshire Wildlife Park.

 Pip has held numerous solo exhibition in UK galleries, for example - Colomb Art Gallery, Marylebone; Omell Galleries Ascot; Tallantyre Gallery, Morpeth and Trew Art Gallery in Claygate.
-His 2013 and 2014 solo exhibitions at the Haddon Galleries, Torquay and The Frame Gallery in Odiham both produced record six-figure sales and more recently his oil painting ‘Leap of Faith’ was sold to a private buyer for £80,000 to a private collector.
+His 2013 and 2014 solo exhibitions at the Haddon Galleries, Torquay and The Frame Gallery in Odiham both produced record six-figure sales and more recently in 2015, his oil painting ‘Leap of Faith’ was sold to a private buyer for £80,000.00 ($123,200.00)

-For the fourth year in a row, Pip has been one of the judges for the BBC ‘Wildlife Artist of the Year’ and for the last two years, the prize for the winning artist was to travel with Pip to Botswana on safari.
+For four years in a row, Pip was one of the judges for the BBC ‘Wildlife Artist of the Year’.
+The prize for the winning artists was to travel with Pip to Botswana on safari.

-Over sixty limited editions of his work have been reproduced by major fine art publishers, such as De Montfort Fine Art, Rosenstiels and Sally Mitchell Fine Art.
+Over seventy limited editions of his work have been reproduced by major fine art publishers, such as De Montfort Fine Art, Rosenstiels and Sally Mitchell Fine Art.
 He has a licensing agreement with Applejack Licensing in the USA and his paintings are currently published as fine art canvas prints in the UK by Haddon Fine Art Editions of Torquay. www.pipmcgarry.com email@example.com 01264 359291